NeuraiProject/uNeurai/README.md

 # Micro-Neurai

-C++ Bitcoin library for 32-bit microcontrollers.
+C++ Neurai library for 32-bit microcontrollers.
 The library supports [Arduino IDE](https://www.arduino.cc/), [ARM mbed](https://www.mbed.com/en/) and bare metal.<br>
-It provides a collection of convenient classes for Bitcoin: private and public keys, HD wallets, generation of the recovery phrases, PSBT transaction formats, scripts — everything required for a hardware wallet or other bitcoin-powered device.
+It provides a collection of convenient classes for Neurai: private and public keys, HD wallets, generation of the recovery phrases, PSBT transaction formats, scripts — everything required for a hardware wallet or other neurai-powered device.

 The library should work on any decent 32-bit microcontroller, like esp32, riscV, stm32 series and others.
 It *doesn't work* on 8-bit microcontrollers like a classic Arduino as these microcontrollers are not powerful enough to run complicated crypto algorithms.